 The launch goes well, there's (hopefully) some initial traction, and a number of early sales are made.
 Once the initial hype has settled, though, a grim reality begins to surface.
-They have a great product, and people are using it, but they're not growing as fast as they'd like, and are rapidly burning through cash.
+They have a product which is working, and people are using it, but they're not growing as fast as they'd like, and are rapidly burning through cash.

 This part of the software/technology start-up lifecycle is frequently described as the "valley of death" -- a period where losses are at their highest, and where many software companies struggle the most.
 You can see the valley of death as illustrated below, by Osawa and Miyazaki, 2006.